 The relatively low levels of floating plastic in the Red Sea may either be due to there being fewer sources of rubbish or its faster removal, explains doctoral student, Cecilia Martin.
 Not much plastic comes from the land because this coastline has few of the usual polluting contributors.

 “Usually the main source of plastic in the sea tends to be litter and mismanaged waste,” says Martin.
 “But on this coastline, the only large human settlement is Jeddah, with a population of 2.8 million people, and little tourism, so there are few people with the opportunity to litter.”
-Similarly, rivers globally provide 10-50% of discarded oceanic plastic, but because the Red Sea catchment has no permanent rivers, their contribution is negligible.
+Similarly, rivers globally provide 10-50 percent of discarded oceanic plastic, but because the Red Sea catchment has no permanent rivers, their contribution is negligible.

 “Instead, the winds and a few storms are most probably the main sources of plastic,” says Martin.
 “This is reflected in our findings of proportionally higher amounts of plastic films compared to global trends.”